Joshbond123/TradepilotAI40/replit.md

 ## Data Storage
 All user data, settings, and configurations are stored in JSON files in the `storage/` directory for permanent persistence:
 - **users.json**: User accounts, authentication, transactions, balances, referrals, sessions, and login history
-- **settings.json**: System settings, wallet configurations, welcome page templates (URL references only), chatbot settings, and testimonials
+- **settings.json**: System settings, wallet configurations, welcome page templates, chatbot settings (no longer stores testimonials)
 - **messages.json**: Inbox messages and notifications
+- **reviews.json**: 50 unique, human-sounding user reviews and testimonials with pagination support
+- **profits.json**: User profit records and tracking
+- **activity.log**: System activity and admin action logging
 - **storage/media/**: Video and image files for welcome page and inbox templates (stored separately from JSON)

 The backend automatically creates the storage directory and initializes files on first startup.